Garden Education Program

 We are proud to share that the Oregon Department of Education Farm to School program awarded an amazing grant to Growing Gardens in partnership with Portland Public Schools and Vernon IB World School for the 2016-2017 school year!
 The purpose of the grant is to enhance students’ nutrition and academic achievement through active, reallife engagement with school gardens while demonstrating a model for fully integrated garden education that can be replicated by other schools.

-Our Garden Coordinator at Vernon, Zoe Dawson, supports our teachers in providing interdisciplinary experiential learning opportunities for students with the following goals:
+We welcome our new Garden Coordinator, Ashley Bonn, who supports our teachers in providing interdisciplinary experiential learning opportunities for students with the following goals:

 ● Educate children using garden-based lessons integrated into core subjects during the school day, while building the capacity of teachers.